Say you want to learn about sleep. You see two articles:

 Arguably, list-hating is “correct” today in that most list-based articles are bad.
 But we’re in a weird equilibrium.
 SEO spammers long ago noticed that people liked lists, so they covered the web in list-puke.
 We’re now in a reactionary phase where “serious” people avoid the format.

 But why do we like lists in the first place?

 I think we like them because they’re an objectively good way to organize information.
 They allow readers to quickly and easily get what they want.
 I’d even claim: If you’re writing something and you don’t know how to structure it, a list should probably be your default choice.

 Here’s a hypothetical essay (left), and the same thing structured into a list (right).

-It’s crazy how much more attractive the list is, even when there’s zero content.
+Somehow, the list is more attractive, even when there’s zero content.
 Why?

 Lists promise value quickly